Ahaeflig/agent-bootstrap/README.md

 Then:

-1. create an `AGENTS.md` file, encode our `## recommendations` adapting where the project requires it.
+1. create an `AGENTS.md` file, encode our `## recommendations`, adapting where the project requires it.
 If the user is not technical, take responsibility for technical decisions and communicate accordingly.
 2. set up the project following the opinionated setup unless the user explicitly rejects it.
 3. begin work using the goals, context, and constraints gathered during onboarding.